 - The presence of a third person during the interview with the OFPRA protection officer.
 Even though this provision does not specifically concern vulnerable applicants, it can be particularly relevant and useful for these categories of asylum seekers;

-- The possibility for an asylum seeker to ask that the interview be conducted by a protection officer and with an interpreter from a specific gender.
-This request has to be motivated and manifestly founded by the difficulty to express the grounds for his or her claim in presence of people from a certain gender (especially in situations of sexual violence);
+- The possibility for an asylum seeker to ask that the interview be conducted by a protection officer and with an interpreter of a specific gender.
+This request has to be motivated and manifestly founded by the difficulty to express the grounds for their claim in presence of people from a certain gender (especially in situations of sexual violence);

 - The presence of a mental health professional for asylum seekers suffering from severe mental disease or disorder.

 The law maintains the possibility for the asylum seeker to request a closed-door audience with the CNDA.
 This decision can also be taken by the President of the court session if circumstances so require.

-OFPRA has set up 5 thematic groups (groupes de référents thématiques) of about 20-30 staff each, covering the following elements: sexual orientation and gender identity; unaccompanied children; torture; trafficking in human beings; and violence against women.
+OFPRA has set up 5 thematic groups (groupes de référents thématiques), around the following topics: sexual orientation and gender identity; unaccompanied children; torture; trafficking in human beings; and violence against women.
 The thematic groups follow internal guidelines developed by the référents and revised every year.
 OFPRA has also established a position of Head of Mission – Vulnerability as of 2016.

 These officials follow specialised training on the specific issues they deal with:

-- Officers dealing with claims from unaccompanied children must be specifically trained on this matter.
+- Officers dealing with claims from unaccompanied children must be specifically trained and certified.
 They are trained on the particularities of asylum claims lodged by young individuals and also have to attend a mandatory training on techniques for collecting personal stories, using the EASO training module on Interviewing Children;

 - A protection officer may interview an applicant presenting other vulnerabilities.
 In such cases, officers are trained based on internal training packs which refer to external sources e.g. TRACKS project or GRETA report for victims of trafficking.